 As an editor, you’ll want to take these things into consideration:

-- Types of photos
+- Types of photos or videos

 - Placement of photos